InvernessPeak/dsAlgo/README.md

-# dsAlgo Chat: Your Private, Real-Time Communication Hub
+# dsAlgo Connects: Your Private, Real-Time Communication Hub

-**dsAlgo Chat is a full-featured, real-time chat and video calling web application built with a strong focus on user privacy and anonymity.**
+**dsAlgo Connects is a full-featured, real-time chat and video calling web application built with a strong focus on user privacy and anonymity.**

-Unlike mainstream apps that require personal phone numbers, dsAlgo Chat uses a unique, shareable ID system (`jg-xxxx`), allowing you to connect and communicate securely without revealing your real-world identity.
+Unlike mainstream apps that require personal phone numbers, dsAlgo Connects uses a unique, shareable ID system (`jg-xxxx`), allowing you to connect and communicate securely without revealing your real-world identity.
 This project is built entirely with vanilla JavaScript, Firebase, and WebRTC, demonstrating a powerful, serverless architecture.

 ---